 Malcolm is grateful to Maharishi for the wisdom he gained from him as he was an amazing man with an equally amazing destiny.
 Malcolm also holds the highest regard for Maharishi’s spiritual master, his Divinity, Swami Brahmananda Saraswati.

 Guru Dev, as he was affectionately known, radiated the highest level of enlightenment and was asked to accept the sacred seat of the Shankaracharya of Jyoti Math.
 He served in that role for twelve years until he passed away in the year Malcolm was born.
 Although Malcolm never knew Guru Dev during his lifetime, he began to become aware of his continuing living presence and inner guidance after leaving the TM movement.

 On one of Malcolm’s many trips to India he came across a small book written by Prem C Pasricha about the life of Guru Dev titled, ‘The Whole Thing, The Real Thing’.
 In that book, Guru Dev was asked if meditation techniques are useful when seeking illumination.
 He was quoted as saying that “all techniques are intended to destroy ignorance but they do not reveal the innermost self.
 The self is light.
 The self is the witness.”
 It was obvious that Guru Dev believed that real meditation was not the practice of a technique.
 It was simply a direct experience of the inner self.
 Guru Dev went on to elaborate that “they (the techniques) do not illuminate Brahman.
 Brahman itself is illumination.
 No other light is required to illuminate it.”
-Malcolm considers Guru Dev a major source of inspiration in his quest to discover Streamline Meditation.
+Malcolm considers Guru Devs insight as a major source of inspiration in his quest to discover Streamline Meditation.

 Leaving the TM movement, Malcolm began his journey to find the answers to the naturally occurring meditation that he had first experienced many years ago in the Himalayan cave with Tat Wale Baba.